 When a user does not perform any actions in Sugar for a period of time, the user is automatically logged out.

-When a user logs into Sugar, an access token (1 hour by default) and a refresh token (2 weeks by default) are returned.
-If the access token expires, Sugar will automatically pull for another access token as long as the refresh token is not expired.
+When a user logs into Sugar, an access token and a refresh token are returned which regulate the user's session timeouts in Sugar.
+If the access token expires during an active user session, Sugar will automatically pull for another access token as long as the refresh token is not expired.
 This allows the current session to be active indefinitely.

 The default settings for Sugar are as follows: